nanoframework/nanoframework.github.io/content/building/build-esp32.md

     - The PowerShell relies on the environment variables described above to properly setup the various VS Code working files.
 In case you have not used the automated install and the variable are not available you'll have to manually edit `tasks.json`, `launch.json`, `cmake-variants.json` and `settings.json` to replace the relevant paths. **!!mind to always use forward slashes in the paths!!**
     - More info available on the [Tweaking cmake-variants.TEMPLATE.json](../building/cmake-tools-cmake-variants.md) documentation page.

-1. Save any open files and **RESTART** VS Code.
+-**Step 3**: Save any open files and **RESTART** VS Code.
 Have you **RESTARTED** VS Code?
 You really have to do it otherwise this won't work.

 ## Build nanoCLR

-1. Launch Visual Studio from the repository folder, or load it from the __File__ menu, select __Open Folder__ and browse to the repo folder.
+-**Step 1**: Launch Visual Studio from the repository folder, or load it from the __File__ menu, select __Open Folder__ and browse to the repo folder.
 VS Code could prompt you asking "Would you like to configure this project?".
 Ignore the prompt as you need to select the build variant first.
 Next time VS Code open it should load the workspace automatically.

-1. In the status bar at the bottom left, click on the `No Kit Selected` and select `[Unspecified]`.
+-**Step 2**: In the status bar at the bottom left, click on the `No Kit Selected` and select `[Unspecified]`.

-1. In the status bar at the bottom left, click on the `CMake:Debug ESP32_PSRAM_REV0: Ready` and select `Debug`.
+-**Step 3**: In the status bar at the bottom left, click on the `CMake:Debug ESP32_PSRAM_REV0: Ready` and select `Debug`.
 Wait for it to finish Configuring the project (progress bar shown in right bottom corner).
 This can take a while the first time.
 Also note that you should choose the build target that's appropriate for the board that you have.
 More details on this on the documentation about the available targets [here](../reference-targets/esp32.md).
 ![updated path](../../images/building/esp32/kit-selection.png)

-1. In the status bar click `Build` or hit F7.
+-**Step 4**: In the status bar click `Build` or hit F7.

-1. Wait for the build to finish with `Build finished with exit code 0` output message.
+-**Step 5**: Wait for the build to finish with `Build finished with exit code 0` output message.

-1. In the `build` folder you'll find several files:
+-**Step 6**: In the `build` folder you'll find several files:
     - `nanoCLR.bin`
     - `nanoCLR.elf`
     - `partitions_4mb.elf`